 Plus, the rules and regulations in the USA have just gotten ridiculous.
 You know, you need a driver’s license to buy a box of Claritin or a jug of Nyquil but you don’t need one to vote.
 Go figure.
 This past year seemed to be one of the most difficult the United States has ever had to endure.
 No wonder everybody is in a bad mood.
 We just went through the most divided Presidential race in our history, and 49.5% of America despises the current leader.
 Considering these people generate most of the income and pay almost all of the taxes, it can’t be a good thing long term.
 The Senate and Congress have to go down as the biggest bunch of morons to ever set foot on this planet.
 How do we come so close to going over the fiscal cliff?
 Just cut off foreign aid to all the countries who want to blow us up and we will have boat loads of cash.

 You couldn’t even turn on the TV without seeing or hearing something that just made a person cringe.
 There were mall shootings, movie theatre shootings and temple shootings, along with a spa, nightclub, coffee shop and a funeral home, all with mass killings.
 People got shot at their workplace and their high schools and universities, soccer tournaments, and hospitals.
 Some sick bastard even shot a couple firemen.
 There were droughts and wild fires, ice storms and mud slides, and one of the biggest Hurricanes to ever hit the Eastern shore, Sandy.
 We are still fighting 2 wars and we had an attack on our embassy, while our President went to Vegas for a fund raiser.
-People always ask me “What was the last straw that made you move to Costa Rica?”
+People always ask me “What was the last straw that made you move to Costa Rica and start a new life in Guanacaste real estate?”
 For me it was September 11th.
 I didn’t want to live where people fly planes into our buildings.

 So I ask you now, “Who wants to live in a country where someone walks into our elementary schools and shoots little children?”
 Something is seriously wrong with America and I don’t know if it can be fixed.
 No thanks.